Beside the Mountain

 Flax egg being made with ground flax seeds and room temperature water mixed in a bowl.

-Prepare: If you are using raisins: start by placing them in a glass measuring cup and pouring hot water over them to soften.
+Prepare: If you are using raisins, start by placing them in a dish and pouring hot water over them to soften.
 This will make plump raisins.
+Don't skip this, it's key!

-Flax Egg: Grind flax seeds in a coffee grinder or blender.
+Flax egg (photo above): Grind flax seeds in a coffee grinder or blender.
 Mix 1 tablespoon of ground flax with 3 tablespoon of room temperature water, let sit for 5 minutes.

 Wet ingredients for eggless oatmeal raisin cookies in a glass bowl.

-Wet Ingredients: In a medium mixing bowl combine the brown sugar (or coconut sugar), vanilla, melted coconut oil, and flax mixture.
+Wet ingredients: In a medium mixing bowl, combine the brown sugar, vanilla, melted butter, and flax mixture.
 Stir together.

 Oats and flour in a bowl ready for vegan oatmeal cookies.

-Dry Ingredients: In a separate bowl place the flour, oats, baking soda, and salt, mix this together well with a wooden spoon.
+Dry ingredients: In a separate bowl, place the dry ingredients.
+Mix these together well with a wooden spoon.

 Dry ingredients, wet ingredients, chocolate chips and raisins in a mixing bowl